If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice good local search SEO.

-So if you have a business with decent margins and you’d rather not wait a while to see the results of your local SEO efforts take effect, consider just buying a spot in the local pack.
+So, if you have a business with decent margins and you’d rather not wait a while to see the results take effect, consider just buying a spot in the local pack.
 That’s probably the easiest and quickest option.

 The first step to setting up a Google Ad is to decide on a budget.
 You can start with as little as $10 per day.

 Next, you can set your location and choose a target radius surrounding your zip code.
-Specifying a distance will help increase your conversion rate and up your chances of being included in “near me” searches.
+Specify a distance that will help increase your conversion rate and up your chances of being included in “near me” searches.

 Before you publish your ad, you need to determine which keywords to focus on.
 For example, a barbecue shack in Memphis might use the keywords “best barbecue in memphis” in their ad to boost local search SEO.

 You do have a Google My Business profile, right?

 If not, then make one.
 Right now.

 Google draws on info from GMB listings to determine which businesses to display in the local search results.
 If you don’t have a listing, you’re at a serious disadvantage.

 In fact, your business probably won’t show up at all.

 The important thing to fill out for “near me” SEO is your business name and address.
 That is, after all, how Google will determine where your business is physically located.